goschtl/zope/bluebream/website/docs/v1.0/manual/schema.rst

           description=u"The text of the example.",
           required=True)

-- Line 2: All default fields can be simply imported from zope.schema.
+- Line 2: All default fields can be simply imported from ``zope.schema``.

 - Line 7-8: The title and description are used as human-readable text for the form generation.
 Of course, they also serve as